 What I liked:

-Stripo offers 352 prepared templates, most of which look really good.
+Stripo offers over 400 prepared templates, most of which look really good.
 They are also neatly categorized so it’s easy to find something that fits your needs quickly.

 In terms of customization options, there are tons.
 So you should have your template looking just as you want it without too much trouble.
 For example, you can edit and opt to include or omit certain content depending on if it’s being displayed on mobile or desktop.

 The content blocks available are probably sufficient and you can even add dynamic content like image carousels and accordions to your emails.